 - Prevention of backflow.
 When the ventricle is full, the mitral valve shuts.
 This prevents blood from flowing backward into the atrium while the ventricle contracts.

-- Blood flow to systemic circulation.
-As the ventricle contracts, blood leaves the heart through the aortic valve, into the aorta and to the body.
+- Blood flow to the systemic circulation.
+As the ventricle contracts, blood leaves the heart through the aortic valve, into the aorta, and to the body.

 Capillary Exchange of Gases and Nutrients

 Substances tend to move to and from the body cells according to their concentration gradients.

 - Capillary network.
 Capillaries form an intricate network among the body’s cells such that no substance has to diffuse very far to enter or leave a cell.

 - Routes.
 Basically, substances leaving or entering the blood may take one of four routes across the plasma membranes of the single layer of endothelial cells forming the capillary wall.

 - Lipid-soluble substances.
 As with all cells, substances can diffuse directly through their plasma membranes if the substances are lipid-soluble.

 - Lipid-insoluble substances.
 Certain lipid-insoluble substances may enter or leave the blood and/or pass through the plasma membranes within vesicles, that is, by endocytosis or exocytosis.

 - Intercellular clefts.
 Limited passage of fluid and small solutes is allowed by intercellular clefts (gaps or areas of plasma membrane not joined by tight junctions), so most of our capillaries have intercellular clefts.